barto14753/FuzzySimulation/README.md

 Car simulation using fuzzy logic

 ## Mechanism
-Based on position of out car and other cars which we can collide, fuzzy logic classifier make proper moves to avoid these collisions.
+Based on position of out car and other cars which we can collide, fuzzy logic classifier make proper moves to avoid such collisions.

 ## Stack
 * Java